 Lycoris had left him and now he was dying in Arcadia from love and a broken heart.
 So great was his madness that not only did Apollo try to intervene, but so did the gods Silvanus and Pan.
 Neither of them succeeded.

 In the poem, Gallus is supposedly Gaius Cornelius Gallus (c.
-70–26 B.C), a poet just like Virgil, taught by the same master as Virgil and a friend of the same.
+70–26 B.C), a poet just like Vergil, taught by the same master as Vergil and a friend of the same.

 The real Gallus wrote four books of elegies, now lost to us save for a few fragmented lines.

-The elegies depicted his love for a woman whom he in his own and in Virgil’s works called Lycoris.
+The elegies depicted his love for a woman whom he in his own and in Vergil’s works called Lycoris.

 Lycoris was a poetical name for a famous actress named Cytheris, who was not only the love of Gallus, but the mistress of, amongst others, Mark Anthony and Brutus, though not at the same time.
 (Young Sellar, pp. 221–222)